 If you haven’t started really winterizing it is never too late to dive in and prepare your home for winter to help keep your kids warmer at night.

-Kick up the furnace or put a space heater in with your child to help keep them warmer.
-This is a great way to set up a back up in case the room temperature dips too low and the furnace does not kick on.
+Kick up the furnace or put a space heater or free-standing fireplaces in with your child to help keep them warmer.
+This is a great way to set up a backup in case the room temperature dips too low and the furnace does not kick on.
 Pick one with a thermostat that turns on and off on it’s own and a tip switch that turns it off it if falls over.

 Keeping kids warm at night without heat